mbpcoder/database-schema/README.md

 * Always use an  auto increment column => *id*
 * Use lower case for table columns => *username*
 * Use snake_case for table columns => *created_at*
+* Default values should give less access for example if there is a *disabled* field the default value should be *true*
 * You shouldn't go to code for understanding data structure and vice versa